unsw-restech/unsw-restech.github.io/docs/software/others.md

 `:::bash module avail r`

-As Bioconductoris is installed within R the best approach is to load the latest version of R to reduce the possibility of dependency issues.
+As Bioconductor is installed within R the best approach is to load the latest version of R to reduce the possibility of dependency issues.
 Then you can install it in your personal R library by following the instructions at the [Bioconductor web site](https://www.bioconductor.org/).
 An example of how to install Bioconductor and some Bioconductor packages is shown below.